 This was an action packed day.
 The original intention was to visit Sigiriya in the morning and then do an elephant safari at one of the nearby National Parks in the afternoon.
 However, I found out that Pidurangula, the best spot to view Sigiriya Rock from and a great photo spot, was not too far so I did wonder whether to visit Sigiriya or Pidurangula instead.
 However, I found out that it was possible to climb it for sunrise and still make it to Sigiriya with plenty of time.

 So that’s what I did.
-I got up at 4am for the half hour drive, and made it to the top of Pidurangula Rock in time for the sunrise.
+I got up at 4am for the half hour drive, and climbed up to the top of Pidurangula Rock in time for the sunrise.
 And it was really worth it.
 The view over to Sigiriyia was truly spectacular and perhaps one of my favourite spots in the country.

 After Pidurangula I returned to the hotel for breakfast and then headed to Sigiriya.
 This is perhaps the most famous sight in Sri Lanka.
 Meaning Lion Rock, Sigiriya is an ancient rock fortress that was built in the 5th century when it became the capital of Sri Lanka.
 It is a UNESCO World Heritage Site and a must on anyone’s Sri Lanka itinerary, whether it’s 10 or 5 days long.

 For the afternoon head to Minneriya National Park nearby, for an elephant safari.
 Depending on what time of the year you visit, you will either go to Mineriya, Kaudulla or Wasgamuwa.
 These parks are connected, so the elephants use different watering holes throughout the year.
 I was there in August and the majority of the herds were in Kaudulla National Park.
 It was great to see so many wild elephants doing what they do best – enjoying their natural environment.

 Where to stay near Sigiriya